Philanthropy and Systems Change – a North West Philanthropy Network Event

 Dreaming and the future

 Afshan spoke about the importance of dreaming, that is allowing ourselves to imagine new ways of living without considering the constraints of the current systems in place.
-This is an important tool for funders, recipients and indeed everyone as if we have a better shared understanding of where we would like to be as a society then we can start to move (possibly slowly and incrementally) towards that common goal.
+This is an important tool for funders, recipients and indeed everyone as if we have a better shared understanding of where we would like to be as a society then we can start to move (possibly slowly and incrementally) towards a more equitable and just world.

 For more information you can refer to Place Matter’s place-based funder toolbox, and The Institute for Voluntary Action Research’s case study of The Barrow Cadbury Trust.